 - The electrodes of a spot welder pass electricity and produce heat, and there is a risk of burns and fire hazards during use.
 To avoid any danger, you must ensure that the electrodes have cooled down completely before they are placed on a surface, which could be flammable.

 - Always remember to wear your heat resistant protective gloves when working with any welder.

-- Spot welding process also creates sparks and heat, so always make sure that you are wearing protective eye and face gear.
+- The spot welding process also creates sparks and heat, so always make sure that you are wearing protective eye and face gear.
 Also, the light produced by spot welders during welder should never be looked at directly because it can cause serious damage to your vision.

 - Improper alignment and messy working conditions can cause electrodes to become stuck.
 This problem can also arise if the force is too low or there is too much heat.

 - As a precautionary measure, we advise that you add corrosion protection to your metals, such as sealers, bonders, primers, or finishing paint coats, before welding.
 This will increase the manageability of your task.

 Spot welding is a type of welding process that uses resistance to fuse two metal sheets to make a thicker piece.
 Commonly, spot welding is used in the automotive industry for joining auto body parts.

 A spot welder produces thermoelectric heat through the copper alloy electrodes, and the heat is applied to the “circular points” of the metal.
 The electrodes of a spot welder are designed especially for electric conduction.
 The result and how well the machine performs will depend on the amount of pressure you use and the device.
 Typically, the welds measure 3 and 12.5 millimeters in diameter.

 Spot welding is commonly used in many industries including aerospace, rail, automotive, white goods, electronics, metal furniture, medical building, and construction.

 Spot welding is popularly used in joining process high volume manufacturing lines.
 In particular, spot welding is an important part of the joining process in constructing steel cars for over 100 years.